Nice example of Carey & Lea's map, the first printed map of Michigan Territory.

 Virtually no settlements in the interior and the upper peninsula, with most of the towns concentrated on the southeast border.
 The remainder is Indian Territory, w/notes on Portages.
 Includes Indian Settlements, and a rew early counties, including Monroe, Oakland, DeWayne and Macomb.
 Early roads shown and some settlements on Lake St. Claire and Lake Erie, along with Ft Brown and Camp Smith south of Green Bay.
 Text around the map describes the Topography, Climate, Animals, Civil Dvisions, Population, Towns & Forts, Government, History and remarkable battles fought in Michigan to date.
+A dark strong impression.

 Henry Charles Carey (1793-1879) was an American geography publisher and businessman.
 He was the son of Mathew Carey and carried on the family publishing company in partnership with his brother-in-law, Isaac Lea.
 Henry worked in his father’s business from a young age.
 At twelve, he managed a store selling his father’s publications.
 At fifteen, he was the firm’s financial manager.
 In 1817, he became a junior partner, which changed the company’s name to Carey & Son.